segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ## Standard Video Metadata

-We map the following Segment-specced properties to Adobe constants.
+Segment maps the following [Segment-spec properties](/docs/connections/spec/) to Adobe constants.
 Note you don't need to set up standard video properties in your Adobe dashboard as with `contextData` values.

 <table>
   <tr>